mprinc/docker.github.io/engine/swarm/swarm-tutorial/inspect-service.md

     ```

     In this case, the one instance of the `helloworld` service is running on the
     `worker2` node.
-You may see the service running on your manager node.
-By
+You may see the service running on your manager node. <span class='important'>By
-    default, manager nodes in a swarm can execute tasks just like worker nodes.
+    default, manager nodes in a swarm can execute tasks just like worker nodes.</span>

-    Swarm also shows you the `DESIRED STATE` and `CURRENT STATE` of the service
+    Swarm also shows you the <span class='definition'>`DESIRED STATE` and `CURRENT STATE` of the service
-    task so you can see if tasks are running according to the service
+    task</span> so you can see if tasks are running according to the service
     definition.

-4. Run `docker ps` on the node where the task is running to see details about
+4. Run `docker ps` on the node where the task is running to <span class='definition'>see details about
-    the container for the task.
+    the container for the task</span>.

     >**Tip**: If `helloworld` is running on a node other than your manager node,
     you must ssh to that node.